Accounting workflow for Tallyfy

 task

-Create the invoice with all line items, taxes, and totals.
-Double-check the math.
-Make sure the customer name, address, and payment instructions are correct.
-Review before sending.
+Create the invoice with all your line items, applicable taxes, and totals.
+Double-check the math -- even if your software calculates it automatically.
+Make sure the customer name, billing address, and payment instructions are all correct.
+A quick review before sending can save you from embarrassing corrections.
+If someone else on your team can give it a second look, even better.

 12